 Protected Properties – Local class properties for storing the values of our entity.

 Config Entity Interface

-This interface doesn’t do much at the moment, but it’s worth noting that it extends a core provided interfaces for the Description.
+This interface doesn’t do much at the moment, but it’s worth noting that it extends the core provided interfaces for the Config Entity and Entity Description.

 Config Entity Form